shgutte/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

 - The application can be configured to suit your requirements and development environment.
 Read through the following sections and make any changes needed.

-- This application can be used in combination with **TWT Use Case Remote App** Application.
-These two applications simulate Door lock and Camera like scenarios.
+This application is designed to be used in combination with **TWT Use Case Remote App** Application.
+These two applications simulate Door lock and Camera like data transfer scenarios.

-- In Camera scenario, remote application (Device A) sends a command to the DUT (where TWT Use Case Application is running.
+- In Camera scenario, remote application (say Device A) sends a command to the DUT (device where TWT Use Case Demo Application is running.
 Say Device B).
 Upon receiving the command (from Device A), DUT sends UDP data(equivalent to camera streaming) in response to the remote application's trigger.

 - In Door Lock scenario, upon receiving the command (from Device A), DUT (Device B) sends a TCP response (equivalent to door lock status response) to the remote application (Device B).